6 Christmases Abroad.

 There was not a living sole outside of their own homes, the only place that was open was a chicken shop.
 Christmas dinner was roast chicken sandwiches and a bottle of beer, on the rooftop of my friends tiny apartment, it was by far the least eventful and disappointing Christmas I had since I began traveling.

 Being away for so long, I had almost forgot what being home on Christmas day would feel like but it was a welcome return.
 There’s not much that can beat waking up to homemade pancakes, opening presents with the family, lounging around all day, waiting for the smell of a homemade Christmas dinner hit my nostrils while while I nurse a hangover….

 However the day was as relaxed as they get and almost worth being home all these months.
-I had my pancakes, I opened my presents; a go pro camera (for my future life as professional blogger and vlogger) wireless headphones, cologne, socks of course, and a few other bits and bobs.
+I had my pancakes, opened my presents and ate my Christmas dinner while watching Christmas movies.

 Now here we are in 2017 and I’m about to have my second Christmas in a row at home.
 Having returned home in 2016 to take a year out from traveling, I’m ready to get back on the horse again and ride into the sunset.